All Episodes

 Not yet, but we would sure like to do that.

-is going, man I get about half of this you know.
+The American, you know, the average guy sitting out there going, man, I get about half of this, you know.

-There's one heck of a half.
+Oh, but it's one heck of a half.

 I know, I know.

-My question to you both is, What should the American people do?
+My question to you both is, what should the American people do?

-I mean, if this is not what it's supposed to be, and it's something either dark, sinister, a weapon, or somebody trying to mess about and save the world, or ruin the world, or whatever it is, if it's not what it appears to be, and you both agree on that, what should the American people do?
+I mean, if this is not what it's supposed to be, and it's something either dark, sinister, a weapon, or somebody trying to mess about and save the world or ruin the world or whatever it is, if it's not what it appears to be, and you both agree on that, what should the American people do?

 It's so simple.